nonara/ts-patch/README.md

 Plugins are specified in `tsconfig.json`, or provided programmatically in `CompilerOptions`.

+> [!IMPORTANT]
+> ts-patch v4 supports TypeScript 6 and later only.
+For TypeScript 5 projects, use ts-patch v3.

 _Migrating from ttypescript is easy!
 See: [Method 1: Live Compiler](#method-1-live-compiler)_

 ## Features

-* Patch typescript installation via on-the-fly, in-memory patching _or_ as a persistent patch
+* Patch typescript via on-the-fly, in-memory compiler routes _or_ persistent patches for supported files
-* Can patch individual libraries (see `ts-patch /?`)
+* Can patch supported compiler libraries (see `ts-patch /?`)
 * Hook build process by transforming the `Program` (see: [Transforming Program](#transforming-program))
 * Add, remove, or modify diagnostics (see: [Altering Diagnostics](#altering-diagnostics))
 * Fully compatible with legacy [ttypescript](https://github.com/cevek/ttypescript) projects